RossMurr4y/mdbook-pdf/README.md

 #### engine

 The PDF engine to use to perform the translation to PDF.
 Default is to use `xelatex` which must be installed (available within the docker container).

+#### main_font

+This is the primary font used by the pdf-engine.

+Available for the following engines:

+- pdflatex
+- lualatex
+- xelatex
+- context

+Unlike when using Pandoc directly, this setting is used for all of the pdf-engines for which it is available.
+This consolidation of configuration was done so as to make the module as easy to pick up and use as possible without needing to understand the inner-workings of Pandoc and latex.

 ## Installation